ALib C++ Library

 Due to the facts that

-• ALib Provides a set of compilation flags, which for example switches default character sizes, or turns other features on or off, and also because
+• ALib provides a set of compilation flags, which for example switches default character sizes, or turns other features on or off, and also because

 • ALib follows the policy of having the freedom to quite radically changing the internal structure and types with any new version, in other words is never "downwards compatible",